AKSW/shaclgen/readme.md

 generates a basic shape file based on the classes and properties present.

-**Shape files from data graphs:** By default, the input graph is processed as a data graph (instance triples).
-Three formats are possible for data graphs: simple, nested, and extended.
+**Shape files from instance data:** By default, the input graph is processed as a instance triples.

--   Simple: Each class and property generate individual Node- and PropertyShapes.
--   Nested: Property shapes will be nested in nodeshapes iif they occur with one class.
--   Extended: Expands nested shapes to create individual property shapes for each property, in addition to nesting them when appropriate.

 **Shape files from ontologies:** If the input is a schema or ontology, shaclgen generates a nested shape file: properties with rdfs:domain